MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

     return DRAWING_DONE;
   }

-This drawer manages a custom image that holds a commands buffer (a list of drawings).
+This drawer manages a custom image with a commands buffer (a list of drawings).
-The image drawing consists in decoding the commands list and call the standard shapes drawings.
+The image drawing consists in decoding the commands list and calling the standard shapes drawings.
 This drawer does not need to *recognize* the destination: the drawing of the shapes will do it.

 Thanks to the define ``UI_IMAGE_IDENTIFIER_CMD_FORMAT``, this drawer uses the custom format ``4``.